drschlotkin/School-Database/README.md

 # REST API School Database

-<a href="https://teamtreehouse.com" target="_blank">Team Treehouse</a> Full Stack Techdegree - Project #9
+## Details:

+* Using Postman, users can interact with database by retrieving a list of courses, as well as adding, updating and deleting courses in the database.
+* User is required to create an account and log-in to make changes to database.

 ## Technologies Used:

-* MongoDB, Mongoose, JavaScript, Node.js, Express
+* MongoDB, Mongoose, JavaScript, Node.js, Express.js

 ## Getting Started